By

 - Bold important words, but do so judiciously.

-- Leave a blank space between paragraphs.
+- Leave a blank space between paragraphs, and align those paragraphs to the left.

 - Keep paragraphs simple, limiting each to one thought.